JackKelly/light-speed-io/design.md

 pub struct Chunk{
     pub byte_range: Range<i64>,

-    // If final_buffers is None, then LSIO will take responsibility for allocating
+    // Memory buffers for storing the raw data, straight after the data arrives from IO.
-    // the memory buffers.
+    // If raw_buffers is None, then LSIO will take responsibility for allocating the buffers.
     // If the user wants to supply buffers, then use `Some(Vec<&mut [u8]>)`.
     // For example, this would allow us to bypass the CPU when copying multiple
     // uncompressed chunks from a sharded Zarr directly into the final array.